-Brooklyn Flea’s Williamsburg spot shut down due to crowding
+Brooklyn Flea’s Williamsburg location shut down due to crowding - amNewYork

 Brooklyn Flea’s Saturday location, for years, was located at a 40,000-square-foot space in Fort Greene, and had recently moved next to Smorgasburg in April 2017.

 The only location now listed on Brooklyn Flea’s webpage is its Sunday spot in DUMBO.
+Smorgasburg will still remain at East River State Park.
 Anyone with information about a potential new location for the flea market should send an email to info@brooklynflea.com, Demby said.